Content

 What does the MaXalami Tire Noodle offer?

-The puncture insert in the form of a PTN foam ring is supposed to prevent defects on the rim caused by rocks, but above all, it can protect tires from blowouts, holes, and cuts caused by snakebites.
-Here is a brief overview:
+The puncture insert in the form of a PTN foam ring is intended to prevent damage to the rim from rocks, but above all, it can protect the tire from blowouts, holes, and cuts from snakebites.
+Here's a small overview:

 • Protection of rim and tire